 - Reduced cost of training and additional infrastructure.

 - Get a competitive edge in the market as well as for talent acquisition because the deployment of cutting-edge technology is an inescapable sensation.

 - Act proactively and make timely decisions and amendment requests to the product design team.
 Get yourself in a position to deliver what you claim!

-- Marketing your industrial product that is still in the design phase can save you a fortune by getting useful feedback analytics even before the launch.
+- Still in the design phase, marketing your industrial product can save you a fortune by getting useful feedback analytics even before the launch.